ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 - `GetProduct`
 - `GetProductAsync`

 The method is expected to have a return type of either `Product` or `Task<Product>`.
 Furthermore the first argument of this method is expected to be of the same type as the `Id` property.
-At runtime Hot Chocolate will invoke this method with the `id` of the object that should be refetched.
+At runtime Hot Chocolate will invoke this method with the `id` of the object that should be re-fetched.
 Special types, such as services, can be injected as arguments as well.

 ```csharp
 [Node]